WatsonWBlair/Scalable_G6/README.md

 ### Step 2: Transfer Scripts to EC2

-Run the `runLocal.sh` script from your local machine:
+Run the `runLocal.sh` script from the root directory of this project on your local machine:

 ```bash
 sh ./scripts/runLocal.sh